MarkM-dev/Previews-client/readme.md

 * **Multi Stream & Multi Chat**
-    - You can add Multi-Stream and Multi-Chat on the fly to any page you're on directly from the sidebar (if in Video Preview mode) or via the top search bar (if the Multi-Stream feature is enabled).
+    - You can add Multi-Stream and Multi-Chat on the fly to any page you're on directly from the sidebar or via the top search bar (if the Multi-Stream feature is enabled).
     - There is also a button that is located next to the stream uptime under the stream.
     - Clicking it will start Multi Stream on a new Twitch tab - so you can still enjoy the benefits of the sidebar and the search function at the top bar.
     - In the new Multi-Stream tab, add a stream from the sidebar or search for a stream at the top Twitch search bar and click the Multi-Stream button in the results to add the stream.